The Debrief

 That's a problem for every SEO consultant who has been selling schema implementation as an AI readiness strategy.

-The broader context makes this even more interesting.
-A separate analysis from the same research programme found that top-10 Google citations in AI overviews dropped from 76% to 38% over the study period.
-AI systems are increasingly pulling from sources outside the traditional search rankings.
+A separate Ahrefs analysis from the same research programme found that top-10 Google citations in AI Overviews dropped from 76% to 38% over the study period.
+AI systems are increasingly pulling from sources outside the traditional search rankings, and pages ranked beyond position 100 now supply roughly as many citations as the top 10 does.

 76% to 38%